HuNingHe/phawd_py/README.md

   p_vec3d: [1, 2, 3]
 ```

-&emsp;&emsp;Read this file using phawd, and click ready button.
+&emsp;&emsp;Read this file using phawd, and click OK button.
 Then run the code demo as below.

 ### 3.2 code demo